brchao409/us-accident-project/README.md

 1. Report (.zip)

 Add full .zip file to Overleaf to view.
+There is also a PDF version attached in this GitHub repository.

 2. Raw Dataset (.csv)

-CSV is too large to upload to GitHub (> 2 GB), download CSV from link below:
+CSV is too large to upload to GitHub (> 3 GB), download CSV from link below:

 Link to dataset: https://www.kaggle.com/datasets/sobhanmoosavi/us-accidents/data